Azure/azure-sdk-for-js/sdk/iot/modelsrepository/samples/typescript/README.md

 // Local sample repository client const client = new ModelsRepositoryClient(`file:///path/to/repository/`);

-// The output of GetModelsAsync() will include at least the definition for the target dtmi.
+// The output of getModels() will include at least the definition for the target dtmi.
 // If the model dependency resolution configuration is not disabled, then models in which the
 // target dtmi depends on will also be included in the returned IDictionary<string, string>. const dtmi = "dtmi:com:example:TemperatureController;1";